Climate activist Greta Thunberg goes on trial in London for blocking oil and gas conference

 “It seemed like a very deliberate attempt ... to prevent access to the hotel for most delegates and the guests,” Superintendent Matthew Cox said.
 “People were really restricted from having access to the hotel.”

-Cox said protesters were lighting colorful flares and drummers were creating a deafening din outside the hotel as some demonstrators sat on the ground.
+Cox said protesters were lighting colorful flares and drummers were creating a deafening din outside the hotel as some demonstrators sat on the ground and others rappelled from the roof of the hotel.
 When officers began arresting people, other protesters quickly took their places, leading to a “perpetual cycle” that found police running out of officers to make arrests.

 The protest had gone on for about five hours when police issued an order for demonstrators to move to an adjacent street, Cox said.

-Thunberg was outside the front entrance when she was warned she would be arrested if she didn't comply, prosecutor Luke Staton said.
+Thunberg was outside the front entrance of the hotel when she was given a final warning she would be arrested if she didn't comply, prosecutor Luke Staton said.
 She said she intended to stay where she was.

 If convicted, the protesters could receive fines of up to 2,500 pounds ($3,170).

-Outside the courthouse, protesters held signs saying “Make Polluters Pay,” and “Climate protest is not a crime.”
+Outside the courthouse before the trial began, protesters held signs saying “Make Polluters Pay,” and “Climate protest is not a crime.”

 Thunberg rose to prominence after staging weekly protests outside the Swedish Parliament starting in 2018.